 A hooked rug with a geometric pattern from the early 20th century from first-time dealer Matt Greig Antiques of Lewes, Delaware was artfully displayed on the wall and could easily be at home in a traditional interior or a modern one.

 There was inspiration everywhere.
 A secondary theme of this year's Show seems to be incorporating antiques into the modern environment.
-Throughout the weekend, a series of lectures and events will focus on design and designers, from Charlotte Moss to a House Beautiful-led panel featuring Alexa Hamilton.
+Throughout the weekend, a series of lectures and events will focus on design and designers, from Charlotte Moss to a House Beautiful-led panel featuring Alexa Hampton.
 The old is new again, long live antiques!

 The Washington Winter Show 2018